huskyroboticsteam/mission-control/README.md

 ## Holonomic Drive Request
 ### Description
-Sent from Mission Control to instruct the rover to have holonomic drive capabilities, such that it can rotate independently without requiring translational motion.
+Sent from Mission Control to instruct the rover to drive with holonomic capabilities (i.e., it can rotate independently without requiring translational motion).

 ### Syntax
 ```